techlore/go-incognito/Scripts/Section 4/5_ Tor.md

 a visitor to be using Tor in order to access the site.
 These are called onion sites.
 Instead of .com, it’s now .onion.
 The “dark web” is any site that is an onion website.
-Now, that 6% figure used to describe the “dark web” is also pretty misleading, since sites like ProPublica, Facebook, DuckDuckGo, the Sci-Hub database, and Keybase, just to name a tiny few, are all legit and legal websites that are part of the “dark web”.
+Now, that 6% figure used to describe the “dark web” is also pretty misleading, since sites like ProPublica, Facebook, DuckDuckGo, the Sci-Hub database, BBC, and Keybase, just to name a tiny few, are all legit and legal websites that are part of the “dark web”.
 Onion sites are created for people in repressive regions to have the freedom to access these sites, one of the main reasons Tor exists.

-I’ve been quoting the “dark web”, and for good reason.
-I dislike the name, and you should too.
+I dislike the name--"The Dark Web", and you should too.
 The “dark web” is a name popularized by governments and the media to make people associate it with this dark, mysterious place that’s created for criminals.
 Experian ads use the dark web to sell the idea that the “dark web” is